PerciValXIII/Machine_Learning/README.md

 # Machine_Learning
 A repo for all the basic learning algorithms of machine learning.
 I did the coding in python language in Spyder IDE.
-Most of the coding is done uaing packages such as Sklearn, pandas, numpy and matplotlib.pyplot
+Most of the coding is done using packages such as Sklearn, pandas, numpy and matplotlib.pyplot